 Tables

 Table 1.
-Summary of tagging and recapture locations for P. filamentosus used for growth increment approaches as referenced to reporting grids in Figure 1.
-Adapted from Kobayashi, Okamoto & Oishi (2008).
+Estimates (and 95% confidence intervals when available) of von Bertalanffy growth parameters L∞, K, and to reported by the present and prior studies.

 Table 2.
-Estimates (and 95% confidence intervals when available) of von Bertalanffy growth parameters L∞, K, and to reported by the present and prior studies.
+Summary of tagging and recapture locations for P. filamentosus used for growth increment approaches as referenced to reporting grids in Figure 1.
+Adapted from Kobayashi (2008).

 Table 3.
 Von Bertalanffy growth parameter estimates from Bayesian hierarchical growth models (Models 1-4).